na-na-hi/renget/archive/r4nhp.md

 A jaw like a train tunnel splits its face, a face with a bestial expression of joy and rage.
 Curved fangs, serrated like crabeater seal teeth, fill not just one row but dozens that cascade across the roof of its great mouth and into the throat that shines forth with light and noise.
 The nightmare beast, a hated thing so feared in another time that it was called the Harbinger of the End, has yet to fully emerge.
 A ramp of concrete flattens its spiny tongue and flows down its throat.
 The group of prospective students look upon the giant monster with calm analysis and a measure of respect for not only its power but for the many who struggled and even died to defeat it in the end.

 "Aomi thinks it is somewhat strange to make a monument like this," says the devil-girl.

 "A bit tasteless if you think about it too hard, yes.
 But a good likeness," responds her sister in blue.

 Various heads nod.
 The park has clearly gone to great effort to maintain the life-sized sculpture against the weather on the seaside, the wear of the crowds, and assumedly a few incidents of vandalism done against the display.
 It is a surprising sight but oddly not a frightening one, probably because it is not moving.
 And that it's clearly made of artificial materials like concrete and ceramics.

 "I expect we won't have to go up against anything like this in our lives," Hoge says with more hope than conviction.

 She knows that she would never be able to combat such a mythological beast as the Harbinger, but her mind floods with possibilities for how she could help support those who have better chances.
 Even if she were to die, that is the deal made for Heroism.
 She looks down from the kaiju's massive teeth to read the marble display with dozens of carved names.
 It is unlit and surrounded by decorative plants, so that it does not impose itself on the view of visitors who are not specifically looking for it.

 After all, the park management does not want to put off anyone's appetite.
 The kids advance into the beast's mouth and down the ramp into the well-lit food court filled with ambient music and the lively sounds of a chattering crowd.
 All around are decorated counters with backlit signs showing their menus by simply putting prices next to photographs of meals.
 The clatter and hiss of working kitchens comes from the subterranean spaces behind the counters, but seated at high stools behind each one are smiling maidens beside sleek, minimalist registers.

 From their elevated position on the ramp, the kids look at their options and discuss among themselves.
 Koukoka jerks forward like she's going to run directly towards a counter that simply says 'TEXMEATS' above it, but the weight of Joan on her arm makes her halt her own movement.
-With an embarassed clearing of her throat, she plays off the moment by pointedly ignoring it and politely reads the signs off for Joan and lets her pick.
+With an embarrassed clearing of her throat, she plays off the moment by pointedly ignoring it and politely reads the signs off for Joan and lets her pick.
 Kaga stands beside both girls with his arms crossed, eyes closed, fedora tipped forward to create a moody shadow across the top of his face.

 Other signs read things like 'STIRFRY' or 'UDON' or 'CAFE' above them.
 The one unimaginatively called 'DESSERTS' was quickly visited by the Kamiyami twins.
 Hoge looked from one to another indecisively, while Chihiro waited patiently for her to make a decision.
 After all, it would be Hoge paying for both meals.
-But Hoge was not comparing the quality of the stands or the appropriateness of the meals to the situation (after all, the truly appropriate choice of eating sushi inside a seamonster was not available) but instead looking at two of the women at different counters.
+But Hoge was not comparing the quality of the stands or the appropriateness of the meals to the situation (since obviously, the truly appropriate choice of eating sushi inside a seamonster was not available) but instead looking at two of the women at different counters.

 "Chihiro," Hoge began, making the shorter girl prick up her ears at the lack of honorifics.
 "I believe I've spotted a mystery."

 Chihiro brings her eyebrows a little closer together.
 "What do you mean?"

 In response, Hoge lifts both hands to point directly at the ladies: they were entirely identical in every way, though they were the only two people in the whole building who could be described that way.
 Even Hoge's friends, the Kamiyami twins from 1-E, were not so perfectly the same.

 Chihiro responds carefully, with a neutral tone.
 "Identical twins are not unheard of."

 "Identical twins do not have the same name," says Hoge, pushing up her glasses with one fingertip.

 Chihiro blinks rapidly.
 That wasn't even something *she* was sure she could read from all the way across a crowded food court, and Chihiro had training on keeping her senses open.
 She walks towards the CAFE stand to confirm Hoge's claim.
 Hoge keeps pace, and continues her conspiratorial whispering to Chihiro.

 "It seems you have not taken notice of other times we have seen these women, either.
 She took our tickets at the front gate, and was the attendant at the carousel.
 While it might have been possible the first two times that it was one individual, now she is in two places at once within our sightline.
 There's very few plausible explanations, and most of those are down to Quirks."

 "If it is Quirk related, why are you concerned?"

 "Curiosity, maybe.
 Do you not simply want to know the answer, for the satisfaction of knowing it?"

-Chihiro hums noncommitally.
+Chihiro hums noncommittally.
 There were many things she was not driven to know, although there were also things that she has gotten pleasure from learning and demonstrating.
 So she could understand the sentiment even though the scope eluded her.
 That Hoge was hungrier than herself is something Chihiro accepted long ago.

 Just before getting into the line, Chihiro stops in place.
 She can easily read the nametag 'Daisen Biki,' with the personal name in smaller font.
 She turns about and goes towards the other woman's stand, not noticing a few members of the crowd watching the pair from 1-D act oddly.
 Chihiro (the only person there in a kimono) is too focused on her objectives to keep wariness up on behalf of social anxieties.
-She crosses the court again and stopped in front of the unhelpfully named 'BOWLS' stand.
+She crosses the court again and stops in front of the unhelpfully named 'BOWLS' stand.
 She can now read that this woman, too, has the same name tag - and same clothes, and same professional smile, and same facial features, and same body dimensions, and same stance.
 Hoge was right: this was an unusual amount of sameness.
 Even identical twins had different ways of holding themselves and became less and less similar over time.

 Chihiro looked up to comment, only to notice Hoge was at the end of the line for this counter.
 She hurries over.

 "Hoge-chan, what are you doing?"

 "Huh?
 I'm in line."

 "I can see that, but what are you planning?"

 "Obviously, I am planning to ask her questions and buy a sticky white rice and konbu tuna bowl with sesame seeds and pepper-mayo-oil."
 She points up at a technicolor poke bowl on the menu.
 "I was worried I would not get to eat any seafood inside of the Harbinger, so I'm glad that I was mistaken."

 Chihiro gets beside Hoge so she doesn't have to raise her voice.
 "I'm not sure that's appropriate behavior, Hoge-chan."
 The two step sideways together as the line shortens.

 Hoge replies as much with her gestures as with her words.
 "Of course it is.
 Seafood by the seaside in a seamonster.
 That's X, X, X."

 Chihiro barely shakes her head from side to side.
 "Putting aside your phrasing, that's not what I meant.
 You can't just ask people why they're identical."

 "I don't see why not.
 What are you going to eat, by the way?"

 "Is that what is most important here?"

 "Chihiro-chan, it is very unhealthy to skip meals.
 Don't hold back.
 I have enough savings even to feed Kaylee-san a full lunch."
 After a beat, Hoge clarifies, "Probably."

 Chihiro opens her mouth, rethinks herself, closes her mouth again.
 She parts her lips to speak one more time, squints, and holds a hand to her chin.
 She exhales sharply, tries one last time, and says, "Vegetarian bowl but get them to add pork too."

 Hoge nods.

 Making it to the front of the line, Hoge extends a polite greeting to the worker at the counter.
 She waits a beat and rattles off the two orders without further pauses.
 To Chihiro's growing respect, Biki speed-types the details into her register machine with one hand and readies two drink cups with the other.
 They, and napkins and utensils, get placed in precise geometries that Hoge over-appreciates in turn.
 The whole time, Biki gives an effortless smile without a hint of falseness in it.
 It's like she's genuinely contented to be doing exactly this.

 "Counter employee Daisen, I have one more question."

 "Of course, dear customer."

 "Why are you the same as the woman at the gate and the carousel and over there?"
 Hoge points at each spot in sequence, as if everyone could see right through the walls.

 Chihiro closes her eyes and stifles a sigh at the bluntness.

 "Oh!
 Those are my sisters, more or less."

 "Sisters?
 With the same name?
 What do you mean, more or less?"
 "Hoge-chan, we should-"

 "Well we have the same name because we're the same person, less or more."
 "Huh?" blinks Chihiro.

 "Please go on," says Hoge with a polite bow of her head.

 Biki returns the bow.
 "I must keep it quick, dear customer.
 We budded from the same woman but we have all her memories.
 Then we made our own unique memories after.
 When I do the same someday, they will be the same people as me, but also different people too.
 Our grand-Daisen⁷ was hired last summer, and now there's four of us working here.
 We were lucky to get work so easily.

 "I'm sorry, but your order has now arrived.
 I will have to continue with the line.
 Thank you for visiting the Bowl Meals at Genki Galaxy, and please enjoy your food!
 Good bye!"
 Daisen at BOWLS cheerily waves the farewell with both hands.

 Hoge moves away with the drinks that had been filled during the exchange.
 Chihiro picks up the two bowls, and follows along with less precarious steps than her tengu-geta'd companion.

 "It sounds like she goes through a full body mitosis, lending not just organelles and genetic information but whole organs and neurological information.
 That must be a difficult ordeal."
 Hoge sips from her cup.
 "There's barely any lemon in this water at all."

 Chihiro doesn't know what to say, so decides to say nothing. '*That seemed unnecessary.*' She shakes her head to clear the thoughts away.